scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-95-Joseph-Magnus-Oak-Liquor-Cabinet-Pick-2019.md

 This was very similar to the [Smooth Ambler Old Scout I have](https://atxbourbon.com/2019/03/19/Review-93-Smooth-Amber-Old-Scout-Straight-Bourbon/) but without the twinge of hot cinnamon at the end which gave it a small boost for me but the lack of cherry notes was a bit of a loss.
 These two are neck and neck so I'll have to do a blind tasting round to make a call.

-These last two bottles have really brought me around on MGP bourbon and
+These last two bottles have really brought me around on MGP bourbon and I am determined to try several more now!

 [**9**](https://atxbourbon.com/tags/9/) - a favorite I'd like to keep on my shelf